glanttz/glanttz/README.md

 - 👀 I'm third-year ICT student at Poznan University of Technogoly
 - 🌱 I’m learning C#, Kotlin and SQL
 - 🥅 2022 Goals: Learn more about C# and SQL.
-- 😻 In free time - books and joga lover.
+- 😻 In free time - books and yoga lover.

 📫 - Linkedin - https://www.linkedin.com/in/julia-glanc-11b573237/